mazzyrob/launchdarkly/README.md

 I. An LaunchDarkly Account:

-If you don't have a LaunchDarkly account, create one!
+If you don't have a LaunchDarkly account, create one here https://launchdarkly.com/ !

 You must set up a LaunchDarkly project and environment where your flags will live.
 Create a new project or use an existing one in your account.